 To participate, you must live within half a mile of 1035 Atcheson Street, a 13-story apartment building that is part of Mount Vernon Plaza in King-Lincoln Bronzeville.
 Your home must be located between Broad St. and I-670 and between I-171 and Taylor St.

-Households that rely on WiFi for telehealth, remote work, or hybrid and online learning can participate in this program.
+Households that rely on WiFi to work remotely, access telehealth, pay bills online, stream movies, or participate in distance or hybrid learning can participate in this program.
 We have budgeted for enough devices to support more than every family enrolled in the City of Columbus Schools (CCS) within the geographic footprint.
 So, if you have doctor appointments you can do online or have someone in your household who is completing a GED, college coursework, workforce training program, or participating in remote work in any way, we encourage you to try this service.
 No proof of income is required.

 To enroll, please complete the participation form on the neighborhood page to see if you qualify.

 For the trial period, there is no cost to you.
-In-home WiFi will be completely free through the 12-months of service upon activation.
+In-home WiFi will be completely free through the end of 2022 once activated.
 You are not signing up for service beyond the one-year trial period and can stop using Cbus WiFi at any time without a penalty.
 After the trial period, continuing with the service will be no more than $20 per month.

 You can continue your current internet service through an existing provider or hot spot and participate in this program.
 You are encouraged to participate in this trial program to decide what works for you and how you can best save money.
-The free period of this trial ends at the end of May 2022.
+The free period of this trial ends in December 2022.

 You will begin receiving regular notifications three months before the end of the trial with information about how to extend or transition service.
 If residents in your neighborhood adopt the free trial, the service will likely be extended for a small monthly fee of no more than $15 per month with the same speed.
 There will be no cancellation fee if you choose not to opt into the long-term paid service option.